East Coast

 For leaf peeping trips to Acadia National Park, October is the best month.
 The peak of color is the second to third week of October.
 The overall visitation is down after the first couple of weeks of September though Bar Harbor is a port-of-call for fall color cruises.

 Interspersed between the evergreens, oaks, maples, ash, birch, sycamore and beech all change colors.
-Combined with the gray of the granite along, it’s a Wow landscape and often the colors are reflected off the water.
+Combined with the gray of the granite, it’s a Wow landscape, and often, the colors are reflected off the water.
 Fall is a favorite time to experience the Downeast portion of Maine.

 Winter in Acadia